 I tried the next day and it still tasted very bitter.
 The third day, though?
 Totally normal.
 I wasn’t sick and nothing else tasted off to me so I have no idea what that was about.

 I’m pretty sure it had to be the cocoa powder.
 So because of this, I’m recommending that you not use Dutch-process cocoa powder and use the regular natural kind (like Hershey’s unsweetened) instead.
-Raw cacao powder also works.

-Vegan Paleo Chocolate Cheesecake (gluten-free, dairy-free, grain-free, no-bake)
+Vegan Chocolate Cheesecake (paleo, no-bake)

 - Prep Time:

 - 2/3 cup (140 grams) pitted dates, firmly packed

 - 2 tablespoons + 2 teaspoons (19 grams) cocoa powder